-These Date Cookies are just incredibly delicious.
+These Date Cookies are just incredibly, incredibly delicious.
 They are such a crowd pleaser and extremely moreish.
+Easy to throw a batch together with a bit of a healthier vibe going on too.
+Sneaky baking at it's best.

 Date Cookies Recipe